SeaWorld San Diego: Skytower

 Aerial photo of the park from 2012, with the blue Skytower shown in the center.

 Skytower is a 320 ft gyro tower that was built in 1968 by Sansei Yusoki.
 The ride gives passengers a six-minute view of SeaWorld and San Diego via rising at a rate of 150 ft/min while spinning slowly (1.02 rpm).

 Tentacle Twirl

 Tentacle Twirl, opened on May 31, 2017, is a Wave Swinger built by German manufacturer Zierer.

 Roller coasters

 Arctic Rescue

-Arctic Rescue is a Intamin launched coaster that opened on June 2, 2023.
+Arctic Rescue is an Intamin launched coaster that opened on June 2, 2023.
 This family coaster features arctic theming, as well as the fastest and longest straddle roller coaster on the west coast of the United States.
 This new attraction replaced the Wild Arctic simulator ride, which closed on January 11, 2020.
 Arctic Rescue has 3 launches, reaching a high speed of 40 mph, and has a track length of 2800 ft, and its straddle seating imitates the feeling of riding a snowmobile.